zihui-debug/R1-V/README.md

 [🤗 R1-Distilled Visual Reasoning Dataset](https://huggingface.co/datasets/MMInstruction/Clevr_CoGenT_TrainA_R1)

-News:
+Updates:

+- 2025-02-03: We upload the training codebase.
 - 2025-02-03: We curate and upload some verified Deepseek-R1 visual reasoning traces with some special tricks.
 Current training code does not rely on it, feel free to explore.
-- 2025-02-03: We upload the training codebase.

 ---